-April 18, 2022 (Day 1) - Arrival in Honolulu.
-Arrival Day in Honolulu, Oahu Upon arrival in Honolulu (HNL), take a shuttle, or cab, to the New Otani Kaimana Beach Hotel in Waikiki, where we have already reserved a room in your name.
+April 16, 2024 (Day 1) - Arrival in Honolulu.
+Upon arrival in Honolulu (HNL), take a shuttle, or cab, to the Queen Kapi'olani Hotel in Waikīkī.
+Check in is any time after 3pm.
 We will gather in the lobby at 6pm to meet new friends before our welcome dinner together.
-Night in Waikiki.
+Night in Waikīkī.

-April 19, 2022 (Day 2) - Birding in Oahu.
-This morning we start our day in Kapiolani Park, next to our hotel, to admire visiting Pacific Golden Plovers and Honolulu's city bird, the beautiful White Tern.
+April 17, 2024 (Day 2) - Birding in Oahu.
+This morning we start our day in Kapi'olani Park, next to our hotel, to admire visiting Pacific Golden Plovers and Honolulu's city bird, the beautiful White Tern.
 While exploring the park we are sure to encounter a myriad of introduced species among the banyan and rainbow shower trees, such as Common Myna, Red-crested Cardinal, Red-vented Bulbul, Yellow-fronted Canary, Java Sparrow, Common Waxbill, Spotted Dove, Zebra Dove, and Rose-ringed Parakeet.
-After breakfast we will leave the city behind and enter the rainforests of the Koolau Mountains in pursuit of Oahu's endemic honeycreeper, the Oahu Amakihi, before we move down into the valleys to search for the endangered Oahu Elepaio.
+After breakfast we will leave the city behind and enter the rainforests of the Ko'olau Mountains in pursuit of O'ahu's endemic honeycreeper, the O'ahu 'Amakihi, before we transcend down into the valleys to search for the endangered O'ahu 'Elepaio.
 While on our endemic bird adventure we will most likely encounter Whtie-rumped Shama, noisy flocks of Red-billed Leiothrix, an occasional Red-whiskered Bulbul, and chattering Warbling White-eyes.
-Night in Waikiki
+Night in Waikīkī

-April 20, 2022 (Day 3) - Birding in Oahu.
-Today we journey up the picturesque windward side to experience the serenity of Oahu's North Shore in search of visiting shorebirds, such as the Wandering Tattler and sought-after Bristle-thighed Curlew.
+April 18, 2024 (Day 3) - Birding Oʻahu's North Shore.
+Today we journey up the picturesque windward side to experience the serenity of Oʻahu's North Shore in search of visiting shorebirds, such as the Wandering Tattler and sought-after Bristle-thighed Curlew.
 While cruising the coastline, famous for world class surf beaches and secluded coves with basking sea turtles, we are sure to find some flashy finches, such as the Saffron Finch and Chestnut Munia.
-The North Shore is also home to some of the last family farms on Oahu with crops of coffee, cacao, eggplant, papaya, pineapple, apple banana, and even scattered shrimp farms with Black-crowned Night Heron, the endemic Hawaiian Coot, Common Gallinule (endemic subspecies), and Black-necked Stilt (endemic subspecies).
-Night in Waikiki
+The North Shore is also home to some of the last family farms on Oʻahu with crops of coffee, cacao, eggplant, papaya, pineapple, banana, and even scattered shrimp farms with Black-crowned Night Heron, the endemic Hawaiian Coot, Common Gallinule (endemic subspecies), and Black-necked Stilt (endemic subspecies).